Cascade of Events for Breaking Agreements

 - Bidding for attunement declines.

-- Invest less in relationships.
-Loneliness increases.
+- Invest less in relationships, loneliness increases.

-- Maximizing a partner’s negative traits.
-Defensiveness begins.
+- Maximizing a partner’s negative traits, defensiveness begins.

 - Trashing vs. cherishing begins.
 Shared meaning erodes more.